I have a confession to make…

 Like down the rabbit hole, 4-5 episodes a night obsessed.

-Watching Ruby, Annie & Beth do their crazy sh*t is like watching an accident happen.
+Watching Ruby, Annie & Beth do their crazy sh*t was like watching an accident happen.

-On one hand I’m appalled by the bad decisions they continue to make.
+On one hand I was appalled by the decisions they kept making.

-Yet on the other hand I can’t take my eyes off the screen.
+Yet on the other hand, I couldn’t take my eyes off the screen.

-Why am I cheering so hard for these three women (aka criminals)?
+Why am I cheering so hard for these women (aka criminals)?

 And I finally figured out the answer…

-Because I relate to them (minus the criminal part)!
+Because I relate to them (well, minus the criminal part)!

-Just like me, they were raised to be ‘good girls.’
+Like me, they’d been raised to be ‘good girls.’

 To do what they were supposed to do.